-OSHA Maine Certification
+OSHA Maine Online Training

 To help clarify OSHA standards, we are going to take a look at OSHA training recommendations in Maine, statistics that illustrate the importance of safety training, and how you can get your OSHA Maine training.

 Maine is one of 26 states (and 2 U.S. territories) with an official state plan.
 It covers public sector workplaces, including state and local governments, public schools, colleges, and universities, and quasi-government agencies like water districts.
 You can find the complete statutes in MRSA (Maine Revised Statutes Annotated) Title 26, Chapter 6.

 The state plan adopts OSHA's standards; they "generally follow" federal standards but aren't necessarily identical.
 For example, Maine's respiratory protection standard is unique from the federal version.
 Maine also has a standard for Video Display Terminals (VDT) when the federal agency does not.

 Maine's OSHA standards are enforced through the Maine Department of Labor (MDOL), including inspections, citations, penalties, and whistleblower protections.
 Its Board of Occupational Safety and Health develops standards and hears public sector employers that want to contest a citation or penalty.

 Since Maine's state plan doesn't cover the private sector, that's still under federal OSHA's jurisdiction.
 Federal government workers also remain under federal OSHA, including the U.S. Postal Service and any civilian employees that work on military bases.